readycade/readysync/README.md

-# This is for Recalbox / Batocera
+# This is for Recalbox

 Essentially what the script does is offer you an OFFLINE and ONLINE way of playing games

-It mounts whatever FTP/HTTP directory to your arcade (Recalbox/Batocera) and makes it playable instantly.
+It mounts whatever FTP/HTTP directory to your arcade (Recalbox) and makes it playable instantly.

 For our examples in the rclone.conf
 ```